-- 52. Defendant DCG is a corporation formed and existing under and pursuant to the laws of Delaware.
+- 58. Defendant DCG is a corporation formed and existing under and pursuant to the laws of Delaware.
 DCG maintains its principal place of business in Stamford, Connecticut.
-Prior to moving to Stamford, Connecticut, DCG maintained its principal place of business in New York, New York. - 53.
+Prior to moving to Stamford, Connecticut, DCG maintained its principal place of business in New York, New York. - 59.
 Defendant Silbert is the founder and the CEO of DCG, and chair of DCG's board of directors.
 Upon information and belief, during part of the Class Period Silbert was a resident of Connecticut and is currently a resident of Rye, New York.
 Silbert reportedly owns 40% of the equity of DCG.
 Silbert has consistent and daily management responsibilities for DCG's and DCG's subsidiaries' operations, including the Company, GGT, and Grayscale Investments.
-For example,

-Silbert reportedly prefers focusing on the capital allocation activities of DCG and its subsidiaries.
+For example, Silbert reportedly prefers focusing on the capital allocation activities of DCG and its subsidiaries.
 Silbert's activities and responsibilities include making the decision not to register Genesis Global Capital's securities (notes or investment contracts) with the SEC, and engaging in the transaction which led to the issuance of the DCG Promissory Note and execution of the DCG Promissory Note.
-Silbert has repeatedly and publicly discussed his role in DCG and oversight of its whollyowned subsidiaries.
+Silbert has repeatedly and publicly discussed his role in DCG and oversight of its wholly-owned subsidiaries. - 60.
+Defendant Hutchins was a director of DCG during the Class Period.

-- 54. Defendant Hutchins was a director of DCG during the Class Period. - 55.
-Defendant Lenihan was a director of DCG during the Class Period. - 56.
-Defendant Moro was the CEO of Genesis Global Capital and GGT since the start of the Class Period through August 17, 2022. - 57.
-Defendant Islim was the COO since the start of the Class Period and on August 17, 2022, he was appointed interim CEO by DCG and Murphy, and during the Class Period he was a member of the board of directors of GGH. - 58.
-Defendant Kraines was CFO of DCG from on or around September 2021 through April 2023, and during the Class Period was a member of the board of directors of GGH and the Company. - 59.
-Defendant Murphy was the COO of DCG during the period January 2020 through November 2022, and has been President of DCG since October 2022, and is a member of the board of directors of GGH and the Company.
+- 61. Defendant Lenihan was a director of DCG during the Class Period. - 62.
+Defendant Moro was the CEO of Genesis Global Capital and GGT since the start of the Class Period through August 17, 2022, with August 26, 2022 as his last day at the Company. - 63.
+Defendant Islim was the COO since the start of the Class Period and on August 17, 2022, he was appointed interim CEO by DCG and Murphy, and during the Class Period he was a member of the board of directors of GGH. - 64.
+Defendant Kraines was CFO of DCG from on or around September 2021 through April 2023, and during the Class Period was a member of the board of directors of GGH, which was the sole managing member of the Company and through which Kraines controlled and managed the Company. - Operation Murphy was the COO of DCG during the period January 2020 through November 2022, and has been President of DCG since October 2022, and is a member of the board of directors of GGH, which was the sole managing member of the Company and through which Murphy controlled and managed the Company.
 As COO of DCG Murphy worked closely with DCG's subsidiaries, including Genesis Global Capital, on strategy, execution, marketing and all management matters.
 Murphy led DCG's legal, communications, marketing, brand and public policy efforts and supported Defendant Silbert on day-to-day management of DCG.
-On August 17, 2022, as CCO of DCG, Murphy stated "we're pleased to elevate [Defendant Islim] to the interim CEO role-he has our full trust and confidence and has been instrumental in developing key areas of the Genesis business," indicating that DCG and Murphy hand-picked the Company's interim CEO.
+On August 17, 2022, Defendant Murphy, as COO of DCG and on DCG's behalf, stated "we're pleased to elevate [Defendant Islim] to the interim CEO role-he has our full trust and confidence and has been instrumental in developing key areas of the Genesis business," indicating that DCG and Murphy hand-picked the Company's interim CEO. - 66.
+Defendants DCG, Silbert, Hutchins, Lenihan, Moro, Islim, Kraines and Murphy are referred to in Section X below as the "Securities Act Defendants."

-- 60. Defendants DCG, Silbert, Hutchins, Lenihan, Moro, Islim, Kraines and Murphy are referred to from ¶¶ 182-195 below, as the "Securities Act Defendants." - 61.
-The Securities Act Defendants, because of their positions with DCG, Genesis Global Capital, and/or affiliates, possessed the power and authority to control Genesis Global Capital.
+67. The Securities Act Defendants, because of their positions with DCG, GGH, Genesis Global Capital, and/or affiliates, possessed the power and authority to control Genesis Global Capital, as further alleged below in the First Claim for Relief.

-C. EXCHANGE ACT DEFENDANTS
+C. EXCHANGE ACT DEFENDANTS.